 Financial planning software provider Decimal plans to bring automated statements of advice (SOAs) to the fore, claiming they will completely change the way advisers conduct business.

+Speaking to ifa, Decimal executive director of strategy and innovation Jan Kolbusz said the introduction of its new adviser technology will reduce the cost of “not only compliance” but the cost of giving advice.
 “At the end of [a session] you typically have to wait weeks until an SOA is generated,” Mr Kolbusz said.
 “With us, the ideal situation is at the end of that session… I can literally give you the statement of advice then and there.”